 nullis passed as the second parameter.
 In this case, it is up to the widget adapter to decide if the anchor should be added to the DOM anyway, usually based on whether the type is widget or activity.

 domDetach: the counterpart to

 domAttachTo, this method is used to remove the view from the containing widget area, temporarily or permanently.
-The widget adapter may tear down the template completely, or keep it "warm" for reattachment.
-LaxarJS may ask widget adapters to detach their DOM and later to attach it again, for example to suspend the widget views within a "popup" layer while that layer is closed.
-If an adapter cannot reliably destroy and rebuild its view, it should do nothing, and simply ignore subsequent calls to
+The widget adapter may teardown the template completely, or keep it "warm" for reattachment.
+LaxarJS may ask widget adapters to detach their DOM and later to attach it again, for example to suspend the widget views within a popup window.

 destroy: called only once when a widget instance is removed, usually because the user is navigating away from a page.
-It is not guaranteed that any of the other methods has been called at this point in time, but destroy is supposed to tidy up everything that has been done so far.
-The adapter can assume that the other methods will not be called after this.
-Adapters that do not need to perform cleanup work may omit this property.
+It is not guaranteed that any of the other methods has been called at this point in time, but destroy is supposed to tidy up everything that has been done at this point in time.

 Using a Custom Adapter in a Project

-To use any integration technology other than "plain", the corresponding adapter module must be passed to the LaxarJS
+To use a custom integration technology, the corresponding AMD-module must be passed to the LaxarJS

 This means that when working on a project that was created by the LaxarJS Yeoman generator, the

-init.js must load the corresponding module, wrap it in an array and pass that array as the first parameter (
+require the corresponding module, wrap it in an array and pass that array to

-Finally, the widgets written for this integration technology must state so in their widget.json descriptor, by specifying the adapter
+Of course, the widgets written for this integration technology must state so in their widget.json.